Evaluation & Redesign · A/B Testing

 Weak Signifiers

-Primary buttons were too small to be easily noticed.
+Primary action buttons were too small and low-contrast to be noticed, so users missed the next step.

 Mid-fidelity wireframe overview